mindgrep/study_guides/ap_physics.md

 * Static - higher than kinetic - occurs when there is no relative motion between body and surface
 * Kinetic (sliding) - occurs when there is relative motion between body and surface

-Coefficient of friction - denoted by the symbol $mu$.
+Coefficient of friction - denoted by the symbol $\mu$.
 It has no units.
 * Coefficient of *static* friction - $\mu_{s}$
 * Coefficient of *kinetic* friction - $\mu_{k}$